 Restoration projects in the East Vale

 In between the new housing developments, the historic line of the canal was filled in during WW2 with the construction of the Grove Airfield, as far as the site of Hunters bridge.
 Westwards from here the canal re-appears in a cutting, albeit not at the original canal level.
 After the site of Stockham Bridge the footpath once again follows the towpath proper.
 The initial stretch is now overshadowed by a further housing development on the southern side.
 Walkers will notice that they have gravelled the footpath as far as a crossing point from the estate to a planned green area on the northern side.
-Unfortunately the developers have not co-operated as regards the planned “ bridge” across the canal at this point.
+There is a new wooden footbridge crossing at this point.

 Crossing the A417 the footpath continues to follow the towpath line albeit that the canal itself is now within the gardens of the adjacent properties.
 It shortly returns to view.
 Almost the entire canal length between East and West Challow (west of Silver Lane) is now in the possession of the canal trust following the granting of a long lease.
 Full restoration is planned.
 This will involve at least one lift bridge and several weirs.
 The only road bridge needed is at West Challow.
 Full project plans have not yet been formalised but work is ongoing along the pound.

 After the bridleway the canal route is on private land and not open to public access.
-A walk from West Challow village hall across the fields however leads to the Childrey New Road 600 yard section, some of which is public access due to the public footpath.
+A walk from West Challow village hall across the fields however leads to the Childrey New Road 600 yard section, some of which is public access along the towpath.
 At Childrey New Road we have a 600 yard stretch of restored canal ending at the eastern boundary with a new weir to control the water level and field drainage.
 This forms part of a good circular walk around Childrey.